xCodyxv/codys-code/ABOUTME.md

 I'm Cody, a shut-in nobody.
 I just like making things with the help of AI, I am a solo with no real experience.
+I also have no friends so if you like this stuff feel free to chat with me.

+Discord: (not here yet)